-23. The County has satisfactory title to all assets appearing in the consolidated statement of financial position, and there are no liens or encumbrances on the County's assets, nor has any asset been pledged except as disclosed in the consolidated financial statements.
-All assets to which the County has satisfactory title appear in the consolidated statement of financial position.
+1. The County has satisfactory title to all assets appearing in the consolidated statement of financial position, and there are no liens or encumbrances on the County's assets, nor has any asset been pledged except as disclosed in the consolidated financial statements.
+All assets to which the County has satisfactory title appear in the consolidated statement of financial position, except for works of art and historical treasures, developed or inherited intangibles, items inherited by right of the Crown and natural resources.